 Kennedy smiled.
 “We are delighted to have you.”

 Youth for a Better Harlan make a statement as RFK’s motorcade passes.
 Photo courtesy of Berea College Archives and The Robert F. Kennedy Performance Project.

-Almost a month later, Minnesota Senator Eugene McCarthy, a vocal critic of the war in Vietnam, came within eight points of defeating the incumbent President.
+A month later, Minnesota Senator Eugene McCarthy, a vocal critic of the war in Vietnam, came within eight percentage points of defeating the incumbent President.
 Four days later, on March 16, 1968, Robert Kennedy declared his candidacy for president.

-For many Americans, like the forgotten voices of the children of Appalachian coal miners, there was hope for protecting the mountain tops from being ravaged by the mining machines of the coal companies, and hope for the opportunity of a college education, and a future with plenty to eat and enough work to sustain a better way of life.
+For many Americans, like the forgotten voices of the children of Appalachian coal miners, there was hope for a better future.
+They had a candidate for president, Bobby Kennedy, who was committed to protecting the mountain tops from being ravaged by the mining machines of the coal companies; and cared about protecting the health of coal miners who labored in the mines.
+Most of all, the children were given hope for peace and equal justice, for all.

 "This is a classic story with very good good-guys and very bad bad-guys, a tale of corporate greed, lethal pollution and sick children and the heroic people who fought to make things right.
 A wonderful read.”

 To pre-order copies of the book go to: www.coaltarandneuroblastoma.com Release date scheduled for September 2020.
 Copyright © 2020 by Bill Clutter Published by Investigating Innocence Media | Springfield, Illinois.
 Cover and book design by Polly Danforth | Morning Star Design